jeffsim/bluesky/README.md

 ## How much of bluesky is new code?
 All of it.  bluesky is written from scratch, and shares precisely 0 lines of code with Microsoft’s WinJS.
 ## How do I run the tests?
-Open bluesky.sln in Visual Studio, set the BlueskyTests project as the startup project, and press F5 (or just open Tests/BlueskyTests.sln and hit F5).
+Open bluesky.sln in Visual Studio, and in the BlueskyTests solution folder select the "BlueskyTests" project as the startup project and press F5.
+You can also test the tests themselves on Win8 by setting the "Win8Tests" project as the startup project.

 Alternatively, if you'd like to run the tests without downloading anything, you can run the Tests by browsing to here: http://tests.bluesky.io/testharness/testharness.html.
 ## Can I see it in action?